-- An employee paid by the hour must be paid at a rate of one and one-half that rate for all hours worked over 40 per week.
+- Unless exempt from the overtime provisions, an employee must be paid at a rate of one and one-half their regular (hourly) rate for all hours worked over 40 per week.

 - Employees who perform different types of work for which they receive varying rates of pay must be paid overtime at a weighted average hourly rate.